 Texas temperatures dip during the final month of the year with temperatures averaging in the 50s in Dallas.
 The temperatures are still mild enough to be pleasant, particularly for those in attendance at one of the many festivals and events staged throughout Texas.

 Consider a festival celebrating the Victorian-era in Galveston.
 Revel in the Mariachi experience in San Antonio.
 Taste wines in Texas Hill Country.
-Review these events and more that you might want to consider checking out when vacationing in the Lone Star State in December.
+Plan what to check out when vacationing in the Lone Star State in December.

 01 of 06